khasanthika/statistics-blog1/_posts/2025-03-29-Outliers Exposed.md

 Consider a contingency table of survey responses where respondents choose both a preferred communication method (email, phone, text) and their satisfaction level (satisfied, neutral, dissatisfied).
 One combination (e.g., "Text" and "dissatisfied") might appear far less frequently than expected as shown in the heat map of the contingency table swhere most cells had moderate frequencies except for one cell, which is nearly blank.

 ![Two Categorical Variables]({{ site.baseurl }}/assets/images/ographs/5.jpg)

+*Interpretation:*
+The sparse cell could indicate an anomaly in responses.
+It might be a statistical outlier or simply a rare combination; understanding its cause is crucial for proper interpretation.

 ```{python}
 import pandas as pd